lassestilvang/0sync-amp/README.md

 # 0Sync — Bi-directional Synchronization SaaS

-A complete SaaS platform that provides two-way synchronization between Notion and 15+ external services.
+A production-ready SaaS platform that provides two-way synchronization between Notion and 14 external services (with extensible architecture for unlimited providers).

+**Status**: ✅ Complete - All 8 phases implemented and tested

 ## Quick Start